-- 1) Åke Svensson stepped down from the Board of Directors at the Annual General Meeting on April 29, 2024. - ) Ulrika Francke was elected as a new member of the Board of Directors and as Chair of the Board at the Annual General Meeting on April 29, 2024. - 3) Lottie Svedenstedt stepped down from the Board of Directors at the Annual General Meeting on April 29, 2024.
+- 1) Åke Svensson stepped down from the Board of Directors at the Annual General Meeting on April 29, 2024. - 2) Ulrika Francke was elected as a new member of the Board of Directors and as Chair of the Board at the Annual General Meeting on April 29, 2024.